MikeRogers0/Talks/slides/Managing-Language-Versions/slides.md

 # Developing in Multiple Languages

-Make it easier to install & use multiple languages!
+Lets install & use multiple languages!

 ---
 <!-- _class: lead -->
 <!--
-I like to try out lots of different languages, especially on Exercism channel.
+I like to mess around with different languages, especially on Exercism channel.

-It's fun to install a new language one weekend & play about, but I also don't want to have to jump through hoops when trying old stuff.
+It's fun to install a new language one weekend & play about!

+But out the box, installing languages is kind of tricky.
 -->

 # Where does this come from?

-I want to try lots of languages, and have everything still work when I change project.
+I like to try lots of languages, but I also don't want to break my work machine.

 ---
 <!-- _class: lead -->
 <!--
 Question for the crowd!

+(Wait for responses)

 I do Ruby...I still don't know the _right way_ to install it 🤫

-I messed up installing languages, or a Software Update breaks everything for me.
+I messed up installing languages, and had Software Update breaking everything.
 -->

 # Question